2018wzh/mesh-simplifier/README.md

 - `-i <input.obj>`: input OBJ file (polygons are triangulated on load).
 - `-r <ratio>`: target triangle ratio (0 < r ≤ 1), default 0.5.
 - `-o <output.obj>`: write simplified mesh as OBJ (positions, normals, UVs, triangle faces).
-- `-X <nanite.bin>`: export built Nanite hierarchy to a binary blob (includes hash & source mesh).
+- `-X <nanite.bin>`: export built Nanite hierarchy to a binary blob.
 - `-N <nanite.bin>`: import a prebuilt Nanite hierarchy; skips OBJ parsing and rebuild.

 ## Behavior

-- OBJ loading uses fast_obj and triangulates arbitrary polygons; requires positions/normals/UVs.
+- OBJ loading uses vcglib's OBJ importer; positions/normals/UVs are kept.
-- Simplification and clustering rely on meshoptimizer (cluster LOD); an FNV-1a hash is stored with exports.
+- Clustering splits faces spatially until leaves have at most 256 triangles.
+Each node stores a quadric-simplified proxy mesh built with vcglib's edge-collapse decimator.
-- When importing Nanite data, the stored hash is reported for cache validation.
+- View-dependent cut starts from the root proxy and iteratively refines the node with the largest geometric error until the requested ratio is met.
+Active proxies are merged and exported as the simplified mesh.

 ## Notes

-- Ratio outside (0,1] falls back to 0.5.
+- Ratio outside (0,1] is clamped to [0.01, 1].
 - Output OBJ uses 1-based indexing with per-vertex position/normal/UV triplets.

 ## Credits